shabananavas/commerce_usps/README.md

 ## Development Setup

-1. Clone this repository in to Drupal modules folder.

-2. Manually get dependencies to installed Drupal.

-`composer require vinceg/usps-php-api:~1.0`
+1. Use [Composer](https://getcomposer.org/) to get Commerce USPS with all dependencies: `composer require drupal/commerce_usps`

-3. Enable module.
+2. Enable module.

 4. Go to /admin/commerce/config/shipping-methods/add:
   - Select 'USPS' as the Plugin